Ratan and Holmön. Photo: Visit Umeå

 Don't miss out on a visit to Norrbyskär's museum in Norrbyskär.
 Here you can learn more about the island's history, go on a guided mini-train tour and buy takeaway food and “FIKA” to enjoy a wonderful picnic in nature.

 How to get here: The ferry to Norrbyskär departs from Norrbyn, 39 km south of Umeå.
+The trip takes about 15 minutes, there is an additional cost for the ferry to be added.

 How to get here: From Umeå, drive south on the E4 to the northern entrance to Nordmaling.
 Shortly after the Levar hotel, turn left and follow the road to Järnäsklubb.